-Entering his eighth season with the Rams, Brett Teach has been instrumental in elevating VCU to a national stage.
+Entering his ninth season with the Rams, Brett Teach has been instrumental in elevating VCU to a national stage.

-After serving as the head coach at Tusculum College, Teach has helped the Rams to a 64-53-26 record that has involved national rankings, as high as eighth in the country, and two consecutive NCAA Tournament appearances.
+After serving as the head coach at Tusculum College, Teach has helped the Rams to a 76-60-26 record that has involved national rankings, as high as eighth in the country, and three NCAA Tournament appearances.

-VCU has developed 20 players who have received professional contracts during Teach’s time at VCU thus far, including Jason Johnson, Kharlton Belmar, and Dennis Castillo.
+VCU has developed 21 players who have received professional contracts during Teach’s time at VCU thus far and multiple MLS draft picks, including Jason Johnson, Kharlton Belmar, and Dennis Castillo.

 “We are very excited that Brett is part of our staff here at VCU,” said Head Coach Dave Giffard.
 “He had a tremendous amount of success as a head coach over the last 20-plus years.
 Building a championship staff is just like putting together a championship team, and we took a big step in that direction the day we hired Brett.
 With players, and staff alike, we try to find the most talented, hard-working people possible, and Brett certainly epitomizes the type of person we want to associate with our program.”

 Teach took Tusculum to a 41-18-5 record over three years that included back-to-back conference championships and back-to-back SAC Coach of the Year awards.
 In 2008, he took them to the Elite Eight, and Tusculum finished the regular season ranked seventh in Division II.

 Prior to taking the reigns at Tusculum, Teach reached extraordinary levels of success at NAIA Auburn University at Montgomery.
 Piling up a 139-12-6 record over seven years, Teach led AUM to three NAIA National Runner-Up finishes, four Final Four appearances and five Elite Eight performances.